PiotrRut/WebP-Batch-Convert/README.md

 ~WebP-Batch-Converter $ ./convert.sh
 ```

 After going through the installation process (should you not have `webp` installed on your machine already), you will be asked to provide an input directory with all your image files.
+You will also be asked to provide a compression factor.

 ```bash
 # This will take folder named "files" located in the same working directory